-Red Velvet Thumbprint Cookies: The south’s favorite cake made into cookie form.
-A hint of cocoa and the very red cookies are made even better with the addition of cream cheese frosting.
+These Red Velvet Thumbprint Cookies have a hint of cocoa and the cookies are made even better with the addition of cream cheese frosting.

 When baking cookies you are going to want to under-bake them for about a minute.

 Why?
 Because they continue to bake on the cookie sheet after they come out of the oven.

 If you don’t own a cookie scoop yet, I highly suggest one.

 Just like you buy at the store you can pre-scoop the cookie dough out and freeze it.